HOW TO A-I-R

 Exampel: Design and curation for Fraunhofer MEVIS, jointly with ifs internationale filmschule köln, and the Foundation for STEM-Entertainment-Education-Excellence (MINTEEE) of a workshop series, including the two-day event in Cologne, dedicated to the topic “Artificial Intelligence in Fiction and Reality.” ifs students received an introduction to the topic of “Science in Fiction,” followed by a half-day hands-on workshop on “How to Train an AI” by Fraunhofer MEVIS scientists.
 The workshop concluded with a joint discussion on the dramaturgical potential and socially relevant implications of AI in medicine.
 Based on this, the in-depth ideation Workshop “Finding Stories that Matter” took place.

-Image: At the Science Meets Fiction Workshop, Copyright ifs Köln
+Image: Presentation at the Science Meets Fiction Workshop, Copyright Fraunhofer MEVIS

 NEW PATHWAY IN COMMUNICATING SCIENCE